 Like metals the symbolism of colors has been a matter of debate.
 Some interpreters believe that colors represent only such a general notion that a king's presence is indicated by rich tapestry or drapery.
 Likewise the rich colors of the Tabernacle indicate that it is the dwelling place of God.
 Others attempt to give the colors specific symbolic meaning.
 With reference to blue Terry writes that "blue, as the color of heaven, reflected in the sea, would naturally suggest what is heavenly, holy, divine."
+45 Delitzsch calls blue "the maj-

+41 Exodus (The Holy Bible Commentary), p.
+366.

+42 Pratt, "Colors," The New Standard Bible Dictionary, p.
+142.

+43 Bevan, "Colors," Smith Bible Dictionary ,I, 480.

+44 Sacred Geography and Antiquitiees, p.
+546.

+19 Ibid., p.
+53 for an excellent discussion.

-45 Delitzsch calls blue "the majesty of God in condescension."
-46 Purple is usually acknowledged as the color of royalty having been worn by kings, great officials, officers, the wealthy, and the highest in priestcraft.
+esty of God in condescension."
+46 Purple is usually acknowledged as the color of royalty having been worn by kings, great officials, the wealthy, and the highest in priestcraft.
 The meaning of scarlet is more difficult to determine though most commentators favor sacrifice as its idea.
 Interpretations vary from associating the word with red-earth and thus suggesting sacrificial humility to those who take it to mean a full, free, joyous life.
 In such a case our interpretations must be tentative.

-41 Exodus (The Holy Bible Commentary), p.
-366. 42 Pratt, "Colors," The New Standard Bible Dictionary, p.
-142. 43 Bevan, "Colors," Smith Bible Dictionary, I, 480.
-44 Sacred Geography and Antiquities, p.
-546. 45 op. cit., p.
-301.